adenekan41/urley/README.md

 > returns - string

-- `getWindowPathname` - Return pathname if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowPathname` - Return pathname if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowHost` - Return host if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowHost` - Return host if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowHostName` - Return hostname if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowHostName` - Return hostname if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowHash` - Return hash if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowHash` - Return hash if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowHref` - Return href if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowHref` - Return href if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowPort` - Return port if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowPort` - Return port if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowProtocol` - Return protocol if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowProtocol` - Return protocol if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

-- `getWindowSearch` - Return search if parameter is passed or uses the one in the current window environment see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)
+- `getWindowSearch` - Return search if parameter is passed or uses the one in the current window environment. see file [here](https://github.com/adenekan41/urley/blob/master/src/windowPortion.js)

 MIT © [codewonders.dev](https://codewonders.dev) &nbsp;&middot;&nbsp; GitHub